COINtoolbox/ActSNClass/docs/learn_loop.rst

 In the example above, if you choose to start from the original training sample, `-t original` you must also input the path to the file containing the full light curve analysis - so the full initial training can be read.
-This option corresponds to `-t original -fm <path to full lc features>`.
+This option corresponds to `-t original -fl <path to full lc features>`.

 More details can be found in the corresponding `docstring <https://github.com/COINtoolbox/ActSNClass/blob/master/actsnclass/scripts/run_time_domain.py>`_.